vishal11-rajput/Mini-Projects/README.md

 # Mini-Projects
-this repo is a collection of various mini projects.
+this repo is a collection of various mini projects using web development technologies.